PySimpleGUI/PySimpleGUI/docs/cookbook.md

 sg.theme_previewer()
 ```

-Even windows that are created for you, such as popups, will use the color settings you specify.
-And, you can change them at any point, even mid-way through defining a window layout.
+Even windows that are created for you, such as popups, will use the color settings you specify and you can change them at any point, even mid-way through defining a window layout.

 This one line of code helps, but it's not the only thing that is going to make your window attractive.